 When federal student loans go into default

 For most federal student loans, default begins when scheduled payments have not been made for at least 270 days.
-That threshold is important because federal guidance distinguishes between delinquency and default.
+Federal guidance distinguishes between delinquency and default for a reason.
 Delinquency means payments are overdue.
-Default means the loan has crossed into a more serious legal and collections status.
+Default places the loan in a more serious legal and collections category.

 What changes once a loan is in default

-Once a federal student loan defaults, the government can use stronger collection tools than an ordinary loan servicer typically uses during standard repayment.
+Once a federal student loan defaults, the government can use stronger collection tools than a servicer ordinarily uses during standard repayment.
 Federal Student Aid states that default can lead to serious legal and financial consequences.
-Those consequences may include being required to repay the balance immediately, credit damage, collection activity, and involuntary collection methods.
+Those consequences may include immediate demand for repayment, credit damage, collection activity, and involuntary collection methods.

-This is why default feels different from being merely behind.
-A borrower who is delinquent may still be choosing among repayment plans, deferment, or forbearance without active federal collection pressure.
-A borrower in default is dealing with a debt the government is actively authorized to collect in stronger ways.
+The difference is substantial.
+A delinquent borrower may still be choosing among repayment plans, deferment, or forbearance without active federal collections pressure.
+A borrower in default is dealing with debt that the government is already authorized to collect more aggressively.

 Can your wages be garnished?